 In this paper we estimate the returns to a new and novel job training program, called Code Louisville, designed to provide participants with training in modern computer software development (coding).
 The program is open to adults in the Metropolitan Louisville area seeking job training in the sector.
-This program has many of the characteristics of sectoral training programs that tend to be small and run thought nongovernmental organization.
-Since Code Louisville is administered through the Louisville, KY Workforce Development Board (WDB)-KentuckianaWorks, this evaluation provides evidence on whether sectoral programs continue to provide higher returns when they are part of a governmental workforce job training system.
+Since Code Louisville is administered through the Louisville, KY Workforce Development Board (WDB)-KentuckianaWorks, this evaluation provides evidence on whether sectoral programs continue to provide higher returns when they are part of the workforce job training system.
 In addition, since the primary training in Code Louisville is offered online, we provide evidence of the success of less expensive online training programs.
 A final feature of our analysis is we use a new, but fairly widely available, source of data to construct comparison samples for our matching.
-We find that the Code Louisville program produces positive impacts on labor market outcomes for participants that are somewhat larger than traditional federal job training programs.
+We find that the Code Louisville program produces positive impacts on labor market outcomes for participants that are somewhat larger than traditional federal training programs.
 However, the size and timing of benefits differs by gender and educational attainment prior to entering the program.
-While we find the returns to be smaller than those seen in other sectoral programs. administering the online Code Louisville appears to be substantially less costly than other programs.
-We also show that data from state longitudinal data systems are useful for conducting this type of evaluation.
-Our findings thus provide evidence supporting the growth and expansion of the program.
+While the returns are smaller than those seen in sectoral programs, administering the online Code Louisville appears substantially less costly than other programs.